-7. An athlete, after assuming a full and final starting position, shall not commence his start until after receiving the report of the gun.
-If, in the judgment of the Starter or Recallers, he does so any earlier, it shall be deemed a false start.
+7. An athlete, after assuming a full and final starting position, shall not commence their start until after receiving the report of the gun.
+If, in the judgment of the Starter or Recallers, they do so any earlier, it shall be deemed a false start.